kolotyluk/home-lab/README.md

 Going back to [45homelab.com](https://45homelab.com) I decided to just build it myself, and the presales support has been much better.
 I have built systems before, and while I prefer not to, I am confident I can do it.

+### AMD EPYC

+This is a server CPU, and I am building a Home Lab Server.

+The EPYC line is particularly attractive because it has a lot of cores, a lot of memory channels, and a lot of PCIe lanes.
+This is particularly attractive for a NAS because it can handle a lot of drives, a lot of memory, and a lot of I/O. While the EPYC 9015 is a low-end CPU, but it is still a beast, and I can always upgrade later.

+The EPYC 9015 has 16 cores, 32 threads, and 32 MB of L3 cache, where the 9965 has 192 cores, 384 threads,
+and 384 MB of L3 cache.

+The EPYC 9015 has a TDP of 150 watts, and the 9965 has a TDP of 280 watts.

+The EPYC 9005 series has 12 memory channels, supports DDR5 memory, and PCIe 5.0.

 ### Supermicro H13SSL-NT